foxssake/vest/docs/user-guide/benchmarking.md

 the benchmark is only ran once.

 With the limits in place, call `.run()` to perform the benchmark.

+## Batched running for microbenchmarks

+When the benchmarked code is small, simple, or in general runs really fast, it might be difficult to measure.
+The underlying hardware might not have the necessary precision for measuring the runtime in this case.

+To fix that, *vest* can run the benchmarked code in *batches*.
+So, instead of running the code one time and measuring that, it runs the code many times, and measures the full runtime of that batch.
+This is then repeated until the maximum duration or iteration count is reached.

+To specify the batch size, call `.with_batch_size()` on the benchmark object.

 ## Inspecting results